open-sesame-escape/open-sesame-escape.github.io/content/getting-started/_index.md

 {{% /example %}}

 An outline like this is easy to edit in a text editor or word processor.
-Also, it is easy to veryify rule 1, any box/room needs items only from accessible boxes/rooms.
+Also, it is easy to verify rule 1, any box/room needs items only from accessible boxes/rooms.
 To verify this, simply search each item in a puzzle and verify that it occurs earlier in the document.
-Rule 2, veryifying that you cannot open a box/room too early, is a bit harder without the explicit flowchart.
+Rule 2, verifying that you cannot open a box/room too early, is a bit harder without the explicit flowchart.
 But you can once again check where the items that each puzzle requires are revealed and make sure that at least one of the items